City of sails, culture and sights

 Distance to city centre 22km

-Taxi Taxis opens in new window are available from the domestic and international terminals.
+Taxis are available from the domestic and international terminals.
 The trip into the city centre takes around 30 minutes and costs NZD $38-75.

-Shuttle The SkyBus shuttle travels between the airport and Auckland city, with two different routes departing every 10-30 minutes.
-The journey to the centre of town takes 40-60 minutes.
-Tickets cost around NZD $18 and are available online, at Skybus stops or from the bus driver (cash only).
+Shuttle The SkyBus shuttle travels between the airport and Auckland city, departing every 20-30 minutes.
+The journey to the centre of town takes around 50 minutes.
+Tickets cost around NZD $17 and are available online, at Skybus stops or from the bus driver (card only).

 Bus The 380 Airporter bus goes from the airport to Onehunga, from where you can catch a train into central Auckland.
-The trip takes around an hour and costs NZD $4.50.
+The trip takes around an hour and costs NZD $5-11.Back to top

 When to go